Tim Lane (journalist): Established media career

 In addition, he called the drawn 2010 AFL Grand Final and Friday Night matches during the 2011 AFL finals series for the station.

 Lane is a regular columnist for The Age newspaper in Victoria.

 In 2018, Lane joined the Seven Network as a ball-by-ball commentator on its cricket coverage.

 Personal life

 Tim is the father of sports writer and multi-media personality Samantha Lane and is an avid supporter of the Carlton Football Club.
+He is a regular swimmer at Prahran Aquatics Centre.